Unsupervised Multimodal Clustering for Semantics Discovery in Multimodal Utterances: Discussion

 \subsection{Ablation Studies}

-We conduct extensive ablation studies and present the results in Table~\ref{ablation}.
-(1) w/o Step 1: Removing Step 1 results in performance drops of 11-14\%, 12-15\%, and 8-15\% across the MIntRec, M-DA, and I-DA datasets, emphasizing the importance of our proposed non-verbal modality masking strategy in enhancing subsequent clustering.
+We conduct extensive ablation studies and show the results in Table~\ref{ablation}.
+(1) w/o Step 1: Removing Step 1 results in performance drops of 10-12\%, 13-16\%, and 12-17\% across the MIntRec, MELD-DA, and IEMOCAP-DA datasets, emphasizing the importance of our proposed non-verbal modality masking strategy in enhancing subsequent clustering.

 (2) Random (Step 2): To assess the impact of our high-quality sampling strategy in Step 2, we replace it with random sampling (i.e., randomly selecting the top-\textit{t} percent of samples from each cluster).
-This change leads to average score decreases of 3.42\%, 1.22\%, and 1.05\% on the clustering metrics, highlighting that carefully selected high-quality samples are pivotal in guiding the learning of multimodal representations.
+This change leads to average score decreases of 1.26\%, 3.61\%, and 7.54\% on the clustering metrics, highlighting that carefully selected high-quality samples are pivotal in guiding the learning of multimodal representations.

-(3) SCL (Step 3): To evaluate the dual learning approach in Step 3, we remove the unsupervised contrastive learning loss (UCL), resulting in more significant decreases of 6-11\% across all three datasets.
+(3) SCL (Step 3): To evaluate the two-step learning approach in Step 3, we remove the unsupervised contrastive learning loss (UCL), resulting in more significant decreases of 10-17\% in average clustering scores across all three datasets.

 (4) Step 1 \& other strategies (K-Means++, UCL, MSE): Since the high-quality sampling strategy (Step 2) works in conjunction with multimodal representation learning (Step 3), we experiment with alternative strategies and observe their performance.
 Initially, applying K-Means++ directly after Step 1 leads to dramatic drops of over 10\% across all three datasets.
-Then, implementing UCL after Step 1 still brings noticeable decreases of 1.48\%, 1.08\%, and 6.17\% in average clustering metric scores.
-Lastly, we apply a mean squared error (MSE) loss between each sample feature and its corresponding cluster centroid, resulting in extremely low performance with decreases of over 20\% in ARI scores.
+Then, implementing UCL after Step 1 still brings noticeable decreases of 1.96\%, 5.93\%, and 6.07\% in average clustering metric scores.
+Lastly, we apply a mean squared error (MSE) loss between each sample feature and its corresponding cluster centroid, resulting in extremely low performance with decreases of 22.58\%, 11.17\%, and 15.91\% in average clustering metric scores.
 These ablation studies further validate the effectiveness of each component in our proposed UMC algorithm.